christopher-czaban/motion-mcp-server/README.md

             "MOTION_API_KEY": "YOUR_MOTION_API_KEY_HERE" // <-- IMPORTANT: Change this key
           }
         }
-        // ... other servers might be listed here ...
       }
     }
     ```
-    If `mcpServers` doesn't exist, create it at the top level of the JSON object.

 3.  **Restart Claude Desktop.** After saving the configuration file, you must fully quit and restart Claude Desktop for the changes to take effect.

-Once configured and restarted, you should be able to invoke the Motion tools (e.g., "motion get_tasks") from Claude Desktop.
+Once configured and restarted, Claude should be able to invoke the Motion tools (e.g., "motion get_tasks").

 ## Other Ways to Connect AI to Motion